 Spanish Colonial Style

-The homes have a rustic feel to them with thick walls and small windows.
-You find them covered with stucco to help reflect heat.
+The Spanish Colonial houses have a rustic feel, with thick walls and small windows.
+You find the Spanish Colonial home covered with stucco to help reflect heat.
 You can still find these homes preserved in the suburbs, such as St. Augustine, Florida.

 German Colonial Houses

-The architectural style is primarily found in present-day Maryland, Delaware, Pennsylvania, and New York.
+These architectural styles are primarily found in present-day Maryland, Delaware, Pennsylvania, and New York.
+The architectural characteristics of German Colonial houses vary depending on the location and local influences.

 French Colonial Homes

 In the southern part of the USA, the French colonists settled down in the Mississippi Valley and Louisiana.
-As a result, the architecture style is known as “Creole.”
-This is because it combines architecture learned from West Indies, the Caribbean, and Africa.
+As a result, the architectural style is known as “Creole.”
+This is because it combines architecture learned from the West Indies, the Caribbean, and Africa.

-The design could handle sweltering weather.
-The settlers used cedar logs that they placed vertically with a hip roof raised on piers.
-As a result, you have wide-open porches surrounding the home.
+The French Colonial design could handle sweltering weather.
+The settlers placed cedar logs vertically with a hip roof raised on piers.
+As a result, you have wide-open porches surrounding the French Colonial home.

 Georgian Colonial Style Homes